bcylin/Try-tvOS/README.md

 ./keys/fabric.buildsecret
 ```

-Required by the Fabric script.
-The file contents can also be arbitrary texts.
+Required by the Fabric script for the `Release` configuration.

 ### Ignored